 This document explains the scope of your DP Preliminary Report (DPPR).
-You should also take a look at the writing guidelines for the DPPR, which includes a description of the midpoint reflection.
+You should also check on the DPPR Writing Guidelines.

-The DPPR is due at 5:00pm on March 24th.
-You should submit it, and your midpoint reflection, via the submission site.
+The DPPR is due at 5:00pm on March 23rd.
+You should submit it via the submission site.
 We only need one copy of the DPPR per team.